Version 3: Applicable from: 5 August 2022

 Information Asset Owner (IAO)

 The CLS Managing Director is also Information Asset Owner (IAO) and is accountable to the UCL Senior Information Risk Owner (SIRO) for ensuring risks associated with processing personal data at CLS are properly managed.
-The IAO is supported by other roles across CLS who help ensure that participant data are processed according to relevant laws and standards.
+The IAO is assisted by other roles including CLS Information Asset Administrator, Records Manager and Archivist, and Information Governance and Data Protection Officer.

 CLS Data Access Committee (DAC)